 Mr. Kent Thexton is an independent outside director.
-He currently serves on several boards including Chairman of Redknee Solutions Inc., and four private companies in the Wireless market.
+He currently serves on several boards including Chairman of Redknee Solutions Inc., and three private companies in the Wireless market.
 Previously he was President and Chief Executive Officer of SEVEN Networks, Inc., an application software company, from April 2004 to October 2006.
 He also served as Chief Marketing and Products Officer and member of the Board of O2 PLC, a European mobile operator, now part of Telefonica, from November 2001 to March 2004.

 Meeting Attendance

-Board and Committee Memberships Public Board Memberships
+Board and Committee Memberships ee Memberships Public Board Memberships

-Board of directors 10/10 100% Redknee Inc. - TSX (Chairman; Compensation and Nomination Committees)
+Board of directors 12/13 92% Redknee Inc. - TSX (Chairman; Compensation and Nomination Committees)

-Human Resources Committee 13/13 100%
+Human Resources Committee 9/9 100%

 Securities Held

 Common Shares Options Restricted Share Units ("RSUs")

-9,784 33,122 12,630
+25,130 29,098 29,098 14,66 14,661